o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/interpreter.md

 linktitle: Interpreter
 title: Script Canvas Interpreter
 description: Learn how to use the Script Canvas Interpreter embedded in the Script Canvas Editor in the Open 3D Engine (O3DE).
-weight: 100
+weight: 600
 ---

 Script Canvas offers an interpreter interface that can be placed in almost any situation in the engine or the editor.
-The Script Canvas Editor itself makes use of it in the tools window.
+You can open the Script Canvas Interpreter from the **Tools** menu in Script Canvas Editor.

 ![Script Canvas Interpreter Widget](/images/user-guide/scripting/script-canvas/script-canvas-interpreter-widget.png)